sourcefuse/loopback4-soft-delete/README.md

 }
 ```

-3. For transaction support, extend repositories with DefaultTransactionSoftCrudRepository class replacing DefaultTransactionalRepository.
-For example,
+3. For transaction support, use the `SoftCrudRepositoryMixin` and wrap it around `DefaultTransactionalRepository`.
+Like below:

 ```ts
 import {Getter, inject} from '@loopback/core';